“The buck stops here.”

 That celebrated manifesto by President Harry Truman is the epitome of the man who had arrived in a position of authority.
 After years of taking orders from others, we finally find ourselves able to exercise authority over others.
 Our word becomes final, like that of the Roman centurion, “I say to this one ‘Go,’ and he goes, and to another ‘Come,’ and he comes” (Matthew 8:9).

 Authority also places us on very dangerous footing.
-For as another statesman said, “Power corrupts; absolute power corrupts absolutely.”
+As another statesman said, “Power corrupts; absolute power corrupts absolutely.”
 Authority is gained and administered by the follower of Christ on a very different level than by members of the power-hungry world system.

 Learn How to Work Under Authority